RustCrypto/elliptic-curves/k256/README.md

 ![Rust Version][rustc-image]
 [![Build Status][build-image]][build-link]

+[secp256k1] (a.k.a.
+K-256) elliptic curve library written in pure Rust with support for [ECDSA] signing/verification (including Ethereum-style signatures with public-key recovery), Elliptic Curve Diffie-Hellman (ECDH), and general purpose arithmetic which can be used to implement arbitrary protocols.

-K-256 elliptic curve (a.k.a. [secp256k1]) types implemented in terms of traits from the [`elliptic-curve`] crate.
+Uses traits and base types from the [`elliptic-curve`] crate.

-Optionally includes an [`arithmetic`] feature providing scalar and affine/projective point types with support for constant-time scalar multiplication.
+Optionally includes an [`arithmetic`] feature providing scalar and point types (projective/affine) with support for constant-time scalar multiplication.
+Additionally, implements traits from the [`group`] crate which can be used to generically construct group-based protocols.

 [Documentation][docs-link]